Skip to main content

 March 13th, 2020 On March 11th, 2020 the World Health Organization (WHO) officially declared COVID19 as a pandemic.
 COVID19 has reached Italy and the numbers of those affected, hospitalized and dying are exploding.
 It is shocking, sad and very scary.
 People here in the US and in Southern California are in a panic raiding the grocery stores and hoarding supplies has become a thing.
 The paper goods aisles are completely ransacked.
 It's insane.
 Toilet paper is no where to be found.
 I am eyeing the few rolls I have and thinking I'll need to ration.
 My company is making preparations to move us all to home based.
 I am so concerned about our patients and our N.P.'s and M.D.'s that are seeing them.
 There is a Nationwide shortage of PPE they need to stay safe.
 It seems the public have been hoarding masks (including N95's), gloves, hand sanitizer and Lysol wipes.
 This may get ugly.
 Me, Sara...

-Glass half full - April 1st, 2020
+Our new normal - April 1st, 2020